Shack–Hartmann wavefront sensor

 Shack–Hartmann system in clinical optics: Laser creates a virtual light source in the retina.
 The lenslet array creates spots in the sensor according to the wavefront coming out of the eye.

 Inverse of the Shack–Hartmann system in clinical optics: A set of patterns is displayed on the screen, the user aligns/overlaps them in a single image pressing buttons.

 A schematic illustration of a SHWFS.

 Operations of a single lenslet in a SHWFS.

-A Shack–Hartmann (or Hartmann–Shack) wavefront sensor (SHWFS) is an optical instrument used for characterizing an imaging system.
-It is a wavefront sensor commonly used in adaptive optics systems.
+A Shack–Hartmann (or Hartmann–Shack) wavefront sensor (SHWFS) is an optical detector used for measuring electromagnetic wavefronts.
+It is a wavefront sensor commonly used in adaptive optics systems and as a non-interferometric metrology tool.
 It consists of an array of lenses (called lenslets) of the same focal length.
 Each is focused onto a photon sensor (typically a CCD array or CMOS array or quad-cell).
+The SHWFS samples wavefronts using lenslet arrays to estimate centroids of the image formed referred to as a spot field.
 If the sensor is placed at the geometric focal plane of the lenslet, and is uniformly illuminated, then, the integrated gradient of the wavefront across the lenslet is proportional to the displacement of the centroid.
-Consequently, any phase aberration can be approximated by a set of discrete tilts.
-By sampling the wavefront with an array of lenslets, all of these local tilts can be measured and the whole wavefront reconstructed.
-Since only tilts are measured the Shack–Hartmann cannot detect discontinuous steps in the wavefront.
+Wavefronts that contain distortion are detected by the displacement of the spots on the spot field allowing for a complete reconstruction of the wavefront.
+SHWFS is unable to detect discontinuous steps in the wavefront since it is measuring distortion in a wavefront.

+History

-The design of this sensor improves upon an array of holes in a mask that had been developed in 1904 by Johannes Franz Hartmann as a means of tracing individual rays of light through the optical system of a large telescope, thereby testing the quality of the image.
+The fundamental principle seems to be documented even before Huygens by the Jesuit philosopher, Christopher Scheiner, in Austria.
+Scheiner's disk was a simple test using a disk with two holes in it to observe defocus in the eyes.
+A subject with poor vision would view a candle from a far distant and then move toward it.
+Due to defocus the subject would see two candles and if those two candles merged into one while decreasing the distance the subject was near-sighted.
+This basic concept was later improved in 1904 by Johannes Franz Hartmann.
+He created a mask with an array of holes.
+This mask was a means of tracing individual rays of light through the optical system of a large telescope, thereby testing the quality of the image.
 In the late 1960s, Roland Shack and Ben Platt modified the Hartmann screen by replacing the apertures in an opaque screen by an array of lenslets.

-The terminology as proposed by Shack and Platt was Hartmann screen.
-The fundamental principle seems to be documented even before Huygens by the Jesuit philosopher, Christopher Scheiner, in Austria.
+Applications

+Astronomy

+SHWFS are used in astronomy to for high-resolution imaging.
+A major issue with astronomical imaging is the atmosphere surrounding the Earth.
+The atmosphere presents a turbulence within telescopes causing the photon starved system to lose image quality.
+The SHWFS allows systems to measure and correct this turbulence.
+Additionally, telescopes are complex optical systems and it is critical that the light entering the system will not contain aberrations due to the optics.
+The SHWFS allows systems to be calibrated in real time to measure base wavefronts until a certain degree of precision is guaranteed from the equipment.